Kanhaiyalal (actor)

-Kanhaiyalal (1910 – 14 August 1982) was an Indian actor who acted in 105 films in his career, primarily in Hindi films produced in Bollywood, the Mumbai-based film industry.
+Kanhaiyalal (1910 – 14 August 1982) was an Indian actor who acted in 122 films in his career, primarily in Hindi films produced in Bollywood, the Mumbai-based film industry.

 Early life

 Kanhaiyalal was born in 1910 in Varanasi.
 His father Pandit Bhairodutt Choube, popularly known as Choubeji, was the proprietor of the Sanatan Dharm Natak Samaj in Varanasi.
 With his father not in agreement with him taking up any form of stage work, he eventually wore out his father's opposition and did odd jobs in the troupe.
 At 16, he started writing and then moved on to small roles.
-When his father died, the brothers tried for some time to run the drama company.
+When his father died, the brothers tried to run the drama company for some time.
 Proving to be unsuccessful, they downed shutters and Kanhaiyalal decided to seek a film career in Bombay.

-His elder brother Sankata Prasad Chaturvedi had already set a precedent and established himself as an actor in silent films, but Kanhaiyalal came to films without the intention of acting, wanting to write and direct instead.
+His elder brother Sankatha Prasad Chaturvedi had already set a precedent.
+He established himself as an actor in silent films, but Kanhaiyalal came to films without the intention of acting, wanting to write and direct instead.
 Eventually capitulating, he began by working as an extra in Sagar Movietone's Sagar Ka Sher.
 He would have remained a background extra but for a fated twist.